pablo-ferro/SQL_Advance_practice/README.md

-# SQL_Advance_practice
+# SQL Advance practice
- SQL technical cases as interview practice
+ SQL technical cases as interview practice.
+About 2 or 3 examples per day completed.